SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/provisioning/revoke.md

 The revocation must be done by the customer's tenant administrator.

 1. Sign in to the [App Store][1].
-2. Locate the application you want to revoke access to.
+2. Go to **Installed apps** and locate the application you want to revoke access to.
-3. Click **Report a problem** and tell us that you no longer want this application to have access to your tenant.
+3. Click **Uninstall** to start the process to remove the app's access to your SuperOffice CRM.
+Only a tenant user with administrator rights will see this button.
-4. If provided, use the application's **Uninstall** to remove the configuration (such as user-defined fields and web panels).
+4. If provided by the partner, use the application's **Uninstall** to remove the configuration (such as user-defined fields and web panels).

 <!-- Referenced links -->
 [1]: http://online.superoffice.com/appstore